 In addition to demonstrating its might on the world stage, China has other reasons for desiring to dominate Taiwan.
 Though Taiwan is a relatively small island, it is home to the world’s leading semiconductor technology and a major part of the global supply chain.

 Taiwan occupies a strategic position that China wants complete control over.
+With Taiwan in its grasp, China could exert greater influence on Japan, South Korea and the Philippines.

 These advanced semiconductor chips meet the growing needs of computing power in artificial intelligence, cloud computing, quantum computers, electric cars, mobile chipsets and the military.